Islandora/migrate_islandora_csv/README.md

 ### Running the File Migration

-We haven't made any changes to the yml files yet, and so long as all the required modules have been enabled, you can run this migration as is and ingest the five sample images.
-With Drush,  you can use the `migrate:import` (`mim` for short) command.
+With Drush,  you can use the `migrate:import` (`mim` for short) command to run a migration.
 Its usage is `$ drush mim migration_id`  The id of the migration is defined at the top of each migration yml file.
 If you check out the migration we just worked through, it has an id of `file`.
 So to run it, execute `$ drush mim file` from the command line.

 Using the UI, you can navigate to http://localhost:8000/admin/structure/migrate and you will see "Migrate Islandora CSV" as a migration group.
 Click on the "List Migrations" button and you will see a table of migrations to run, with some basic stats of what's been imported and how many entities there are in total for the migration.
 Click the "Execute" button for the "Import Image Files" migration.
 Make sure "Import" is selected in the drop down box and click "Execute".